reem-shaikh/70DaysOfCode/main/18-12/notes.md

 1. if promise is accepted, then resolve() function is called
 2. if promise is rejected, then reject() function is called

-These are predefined functions, you dont need to define it.
+These are predefined callback functions in JS, you dont need to define it.
+1. then
+2. catch

 ```bash
 let prom = new Promise(function(resolve, reject)
 //taking 2 conditions, one for success, other for fail